Khosrow II: Family

-Khosrow was the son of Hormizd IV and an unnamed Ispahbudhan noblewoman who was the sister of Vistahm and Vinduyih.
-Khosrow also had two cousins from the Ispahbudhan family who were named Mah-Adhur Gushnasp and Narsi.
+Khosrow was the son of Hormizd IV and an unnamed Ispahbudhan noblewoman, the sister of Vistahm and Vinduyih.
+Khosrow also had two cousins from the Ispahbudhan family, named Mah-Adhur Gushnasp and Narsi.
 He had a brother-in-law named Hormuzan, a Sasanian nobleman from one of the seven Parthian clans, who later fought against the Arabs during the Muslim invasion of Persia.

 Of Khosrow's wives, the Christian Shirin played the most prominent public role.
-She bore Khosrow a son, Mardanshah, and unsuccessfully tried to secure the succession for him.
+She bore Khosrow a son, Mardanshah, and unsuccessfully tried to secure his succession.
 Another one of Khosrow's wives was Maria, which some sources depict as the daughter of the Byzantine emperor Maurice.
 However, this identification is generally not accepted by scholars.
 Maria may have been a Greek girl in Khosrow's harem, later remembered as a Byzantine princess.
 Maria was the mother of Khosrow's successor Kavad II.
 The 9th-century historian Dinawari claims that Khosrow married Gordiya, the sister of Bahram Chobin, after the latter's death, and that Gordiya bore him a son named Javanshir.
 Javanshir is supposed to have ruled before Khosrow's daughter Borandukht, but he is not represented in Sasanian coinage.
-Khosrow also had other children: daughters Borandukht and Azarmidokht and sons Shahriyar and Farrukhzad Khosrow V. All these persons except Shahriyar would later become the monarch of Iran during the Sasanian civil war of 628–632.
+Khosrow also had other children: daughters Borandukht and Azarmidokht and sons Shahriyar and Farrukhzad Khosrow V. All these persons, except Shahriyar, would later become monarchs of Iran during the Sasanian civil war of 628–632.
 Khosrow had a sister who was married to the Sasanian spahbed Shahrbaraz and bore him Shapur-i Shahrvaraz.
 She was called Mihran because she had married into the House of Mihran.